i2w/rails-base/README.md

 Both images are sensitive to an `Apkfile` in which you can list extra alpine packages that must be installed in both images.

+The builder image is sensitive to an `Apklocales` file, in which you can specify which locales should be included.

 ## Using the images

 The images are alert to an `Apkfile` which can contain a list of apk packages to